 Meditation for health – bottom line

 Nobody can learn a new method from one day to the next.
 Look at these two minutes as a precious gift that you give to yourself.
-That way, this time is felt as something valuable – no matter how successful you are with your meditation for health.
+That way, this time is felt as something valuable – no matter how successful you are with your meditation.

 Let me know, I’m curious!
-Please share you thoughts, experiences and ideas in the comments below!
+Please share your thoughts, experiences, and ideas in the comments below!

-BTW, meditation for health is one of the 52 healthy habits I’ve packed in my 52 Chef Habits Course.
+BTW, meditation is one of the 52 healthy habits I’ve packed in my 52 Chef Habits Course.
 Click below to learn more!